rainbowsend/TIE-GCM-PDAF/README.md

   **Example**:  `PARAMETERS%F107%ENSEMBLE_FILE="./some_file"`

 ## filter
-Controlls the Kalman filter
+Controls the Kalman filter

 ### FILTER%OPEN_LOOP
-  When performing an open loop simulation all ensemble members are forwarded an perturbed but observations are not assimilated.
+  In an open-loop simulation, all ensemble members are propagated and perturbed, but observations are not assimilated.
 The filter is not applied.

   **Type**: logical